PrincetonUniversity/hpc_beginning_workshop/setup.md

 + SSH to Adroit in the terminal: `ssh <NetID>@adroit.princeton.edu`

-+ Load this site in a web browser: [https://myadroit.princeton.edu](https://myadroit.princeton.edu)

 + Clone this repo to your local machine:

    `git clone https://github.com/PrincetonUniversity/hpc_beginning_workshop`